-Total combined revenues for FY 2022/2023 are projected to increase from FY 2021/2022 revenues by 7.02%.
-With the current 2022/2023 budget year, budget revenues are expected to increase due to Danimer, an industrial customer, who is expected to complete their Phase II expansion in the new budget year.
-Operating expenses excluding depreciation for FY 2022/2023 are projected to increase from budgeted FY 2021/2022 operating expenses by approximately 6.89%.
-Operating expenses will be impacted by increased landfill costs, electricity and chemical expenses that are directly attributable to the anticipated increased flow at the water and wastewater treatment plants from the expansion of Danimer that is expected in the third quarter of the budget year.
-Increases also exist in salary and employee related expenses including insurance and pension costs.
-Purchased maintenance and repair expenses increased due the contract inspection of the collection lines.
+Total combined revenues for FY 2023/2024 are projected to increase from FY 2022/2023 revenues by 8.28%.

+With the current 2023/2024 budget year, budget revenues are expected to increase due to increase industrial growth and residential growth.
+Operating expenses excluding depreciation for FY 2023/2024 are projected to increase from budgeted FY 2022/2023 operating expenses by approximately 9.32%.
+Operating expenses will be impacted by increased purchased labor, landfill costs, electricity and chemical expenses that are directly attributable to the anticipated increased flow at the water and wastewater treatment plants from the industrial and residential growth that is expected during the budget year.
+Increases also exist in salary and employee related expenses.
+The Kentucky pension required contribution rate decreased resulting in a decreased in expected pension costs for the budget year.
+Purchased maintenance and repair expenses increased due the contract inspection of the collection lines and in hauling sludge from to the landfill.
 Vehicle operations are also expected to increase due to the economic conditions resulting in increased gas prices.

 The debt service coverage ratio is required to be 1.20 for bonds and 1.00 for KIA.
 Both formulas calculate by adding depreciation, a non-cash expense back to income available for debt service.
-The budgeted debt service coverage ratio is 2.80 for Bond debt and 1.02 for KIA debt.
+The budgeted debt service coverage ratio is 2.63 for Bond debt and 1.04 for KIA debt.